» retro spiller « Technokracy

 Configuration

-The command examples here are specific to Debian (and therefore Ubuntu), so adjust to your distribution accordingly (though little if any adjustment should be necessary).
+The command examples here are specific to Debian and Ubuntu, so adjust to your distribution accordingly (though little if any adjustment should be necessary).

 Server: uno (backup server)